hausanalyst | 良い家選択

 disclaimer:

+1. Readers are advised to use information available here as study guide only and use it at your own risk.
 2. Please note that changes/ update based on updated information will be made from time to time, readers are advised to check on this page regularly.
+3. Analysis was done based on available data at the time of this review being published.

 MacPherson Weave is the 4th development to be developed within the 400m radius from the MacPherson MRT station (DT26) since 2012.
 To the South of the MacPherson MRT station, there are MacPherson Blossom (SERS) and MacPherson Spring which was launched in February 2015.
 To the North, MacPherson Residency, was launched back in March 2012 and have entered MOP since late last year.
 Base on information from URA masterplan 2019, this development will be the last residential within this vicinity till at least year 2028.